RyanTau/GroceryCompare/README.md

 # GroceryCompare
-A web app to find the cheapest groceries for your needs.
+A web app to find the cheapest groceries for your needs. -gey